Research and Development

 Types of Research

 CCI conservation scientists and conservators conduct applied research and development activities that focus on the preservation and conservation of heritage collections in Canada.
-Within this range of research we have four categories defined by the nature of the work, the results, and the users of the results:
+Within this range of research we have three categories defined by the nature of the work, the results, and the users of the results:

 Foundation research results in new knowledge and/or techniques that are required as building blocks for other types of research within CCI, but which may not, on their own, answer a conservation question.
 Foundation research at CCI normally involves either the study of materials (in order to understand the chemical and physical properties of heritage materials) or the development or refinement of scientific methods that are required for other research.
 Examples of our foundation research include a study of iron corrosion mechanisms, and the development of a technique to measure the degree of polymerization of cellulose in paper.